barryclark/jekyll-now/_posts/CTF/2018-01-28-HTB_SolidState.md

 now if we list the messages that mindy has stored.

 ![List Messages](/images/solidstate/list_110.png)

-we see that there are two messages, if we retrieve the first message 1109.
+We see that there are two messages, if we retrieve the first message 1109.

 ![Read Message](/images/solidstate/retr_110.png)
 From this we get the password and username for the ssh of mindy.